Bilalh/old-website-bilalh.github.com/_posts/2011-09-09-git-delete-last-commit.md

 >   Note that `--hard` get rid of **any** changes from the deleted commit(s).
 Use `--soft` to leave the files as `Changes to be committed`.

-If you have push the commit then you do
+If you have pushed the commit then you can do

 {% highlight bash tabsize=2 %}
 git revert HEAD
 {% endhighlight %}

-which creates a **new** commit that get gets with of all the changes in the last commit.
+which creates a **new** commit that get gets rid of all the changes in the last commit.